Walt Disney Company’s Organizational Structure for Synergistic Diversification

-Walt Disney Company corporate structure advantages disadvantages amusement park business organizational structure case study, analysis, recommendations
+Walt Disney Company organizational structure design, corporate hierarchy, amusement park business structure analysis case study, recommendations

 Entrance to the Walt Disney World Resort in Florida.
-The Walt Disney Company’s corporate structure is designed to ensure coordinated growth in various business segments in the entertainment, mass media, and amusement park industries.
+The Walt Disney Company’s organizational structure (corporate structure) is designed for coordinated growth in various business segments in the entertainment, mass media, and amusement park industries.
 (Photo: Public Domain)

-The Walt Disney Company’s organizational structure facilitates the achievement and maintenance of synergy through the related operations of various business segments.
-In theory, a corporate structure or organizational structure is the design of the business system, involving its composition, arrangement of components, and pattern of interactions for management.
-This business analysis case determines that Disney’s corporate structure is designed to promote interdivisional cooperation for competitive advantages.
-For example, the company’s entertainment segment influences the amusement park segment’s strategy.
-Such synergy helps fulfill Disney’s corporate vision and mission statements, which aim for industry leadership.
-The conglomerate’s organizational structural characteristics support strategic cooperation, which helps ensure competitiveness in the global market.
-Facing aggressive competition with Comcast Corporation (owner of Universal Pictures), Viacom Inc., Time Warner Inc., Sony Corporation, CBS Corporation, and other large and aggressive firms, Disney must maintain a corporate structure that empowers the business to effectively use its competitive advantages.
+The Walt Disney Company’s organizational structure facilitates synergy through the related operations of various business segments.
+In theory, a corporate structure or organizational structure is the organizational design of the business system, involving its composition, arrangement of components, and pattern of interactions for management teams.
+This business analysis case determines that Disney’s company structure is designed to promote interdivisional cooperation for competitive advantages.
+For example, the company’s entertainment segment benefits the amusement park segment’s strategy.
+This synergy helps fulfill Disney’s mission statement and vision statement, which aim for industry leadership.
+The conglomerate’s organizational structural characteristics support strategic cooperation for competitiveness in the global market.
+The company competes with media and entertainment providers, like Sony and Comcast (owner of Universal Studios), as well as the video streaming services of Amazon Prime Video, Google’s YouTube, Apple TV Plus, and Netflix.
+Disney’s corporate structure empowers the business to effectively use its competitive advantages.

-The Walt Disney Company uses an organizational structure that capitalizes on the competencies of various business divisions or segments.
-This approach influences managers in coordinating simultaneous growth among divisions and subsidiaries like Marvel Studios.
-For example, simultaneous releases of products are among the managerial approaches observable in this case.
-This approach is facilitated through Disney’s corporate structure.
+The Walt Disney Company has an organizational structure that capitalizes on the competencies of business divisions or segments.
+This approach influences managers in coordinating simultaneous growth among divisions and subsidiaries, like Marvel Studios.
+For example, simultaneous releases of products are among the managerial approaches in this case.
+This approach is facilitated through Disney’s organizational structure.
 The corporation’s structural characteristics help exploit international market opportunities and address industry trends, such as the ones enumerated in the PESTEL/PESTLE analysis of The Walt Disney Company.
-Thus, the corporate structure supports strategic growth.
+Thus, this corporate structure supports strategic growth.

 The Walt Disney Company’s Organizational Structure Type & Characteristics

-The Walt Disney Company has a cooperative multidivisional (M-form) organizational structure that focuses on business type.
+The Walt Disney Company has a cooperative multidivisional (M-form) organizational structure that focuses on business types.
 A multidivisional or M-form organizational structure is common in diversified companies.
 In this company analysis case, Disney specifically uses the cooperative M-form corporate structure.
-The cooperative M-form involves related constrained diversification.
-For example, interdivisional benefits are a priority in diversifying the business, and in implementing The Walt Disney Company’s generic strategy for competitive advantage and intensive strategies for growth.
+It is cooperative because it involves related constrained diversification.
+The benefits of interdivisional cooperation are prioritized in diversifying the business, and in implementing The Walt Disney Company’s generic strategy for competitive advantage and intensive strategies for growth.
 Also, the company has strong centralization involving functional groups in its corporate headquarters.
-Such centralization is a structural aspect that ensures strong managerial control on diversified growth in the global mass media, entertainment, and amusement park industries.
-The following are the main characteristics of Disney corporate structure:
+Centralization is a structural aspect that ensures strong managerial control on diversified growth in the global mass media, entertainment, and amusement park industries.
+The following are the main characteristics of Disney’s organizational structure:

 1. Business-type segments or divisions